 Specifies that the data type TIMESTAMP is used for indexing XML values.
-Note that the XML schema data type for xs:dateTime allows greater precision than the SQL data type.
+Note that the XML schema data type for xs:dateTime allows greater range of values and fractional seconds precision than the DB2 pureXML xs:dateTime data type that corresponds to the SQL data type.
 If an out-of range value is encountered, an error is returned.